inverse-paradox/best-practices/WordPress/basic-setup.md

-# WordPress Setup and Installation
+# Setup and Installation of WordPress and Boilerplate